Kobee1203/weedow-searchy/README.md

 To do this, you can use the [EntityJoinHandlers](#entity-join-handlers) to specify the join type for each Entity field having a relationship with another Entity.

 ### Aliases
-Spring Data Search provides an alias management to replace any field name with another name in queries.
+Searchy provides an alias management to replace any field name with another name in queries.

 This can be useful when the name of a field is too technical or too long or simply to allow several possible names.